nyh3/tp/docs/DeveloperGuide.md

 How `add expenditure` behaves:
 1.

-**SequenceDiagram**

-![AddExpenditure.png](images/AddExpenditure.png)

 Adding an expenditure in numerical form.
 Format: add n/DOLLARS_AND_CENTS d/DD.MM.YYYY
 Example: add n/3.22 d/31.01.2024

+**SequenceDiagram**

+![AddExpenditure.png](images/AddExpenditure.png)

+#### Viewing expenditures:
+Viewing an expenditure in numerical form, in sequence of when they are added.
+Format: list
+Example: list

+**SequenceDiagram**

+#### Viewing expenditures by month:
+Viewing an expenditure in numerical form, filtered by month.
+Format: view -m MM.YYYY
+Example: view -m 01.2023

+**SequenceDiagram**

+#### View expenditure by year:
+Viewing an expenditure in numerical form, filtered by year.
+Format: view -y YEAR
+Example: view -y 2023

+**SequenceDiagram**

 #### Delete expenditure:
 Deleting an expenditure in numerical form, by referencing its index in the array.